Jumitti/obsidian-cadence/README.md

 ### 5. Drag-and-Drop Reordering & System Locks
 * **Visual Reordering:** Use the grab handle (`⋮⋮`) to drag-and-drop properties to rearrange their visual layout order inside detail sheets and lists.
 * **System Locks (`🔒`) :** Critical properties required for Cadence's system engines (such as the Primary field, Type, or Status) are secured.
 Reordering attempts that shift a locked field from its original index are safely rejected to preserve layout integrity.

+### 6. Interactive & Configurable Kanban Board Grouping
+* **Dynamic Grouping Selector:** Any Kanban view displays a stylish "Group columns by" selector in the filters bar.
+You can dynamically group your board columns by any `enum`, `text`, `multitext`, or `tags` property.
+* **On-the-Fly Column Extraction:** When grouping by a list/text property (such as `project`), Cadence scans all entity files to extract and clean unique values (stripping Obsidian brackets) to build your board columns automatically.
+* **Smart Drag-and-Drop Drops:** Moving cards between dynamically grouped columns updates list-based frontmatter properties (handling wikilinks and plain text list items appropriately).

+### 7. Custom Dashboards & Analytics Widgets
+* **Cross-Module Analytics:** Custom dashboard charts can be added to the bottom of the **Projects Dashboard**, **CRM Dashboard (Deals)**, and **PRM Dashboard (Partners)**.
+* **Flexible Visualization:** Supports visualizing any property in Donut, Bar, KPI Grid, or Simple List layout, featuring full drag-and-drop status counters and segment alignment.

 ---